Getting Started with Android Development

 The New Module wizard opens.

 - In the left-hand pane, select Android.
 In the right-hand pane, select a module you want to add and click Next.

-- On the next page of the wizard, specify the module name, the location of the
+- On the next page of the wizard, specify the settings to customize the selected activity and click Finish.

 Attaching an Android facet to an existing Java module